leanchess/leanchess.github.io/index.md

 <a name="editions"></a>
 ## LeanChess Editions

-The following editions are currently available (the AI is the same).
+The following editions are currently available (all having the same AI).

 &nbsp;   | DOS | BIOS
 ---------|-----|-----